onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-9/README.md

 Two common strategies for Routing Rules are <code>Host-based</code> or <code>Path-based</code>.

-Example manifests for three Authoring SDCs that use Host-based routing are in the directory [here](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/examples/example-9/host-based-routing).
+Example manifests for three Authoring SDCs that use <code>Host-based</code> routing are in the directory [here](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/examples/example-9/host-based-routing).

 Each of the three SDCs deployments uses a different hostname for its base URL.
 For example, sdc1 has this value: